ollama/ollama/docs/api.md

 ### Response

-A stream of JSON objects:
+If `stream` is not specified, or set to `true`, a stream of JSON objects is returned:

 ```json
 {